Ale888elA/Pi-Hole-VPN-gateway/README.md

 ```
 after the script has finished services installaion you need to reboot the RPI.

 ### 8. - CGNAT and NAT2
-ISP implements security features on the internet line you subscribe for and most common are CGNAT and double NAT or NAT2, that are used when it gives you a dynamic public IP address.
+ISP implements security features on the internet line you subscribed for and most common are CGNAT and double NAT or NAT2, that are used when it gives you a dynamic public IP address.
 With those features configured on your internet line you will be unable to access the RPI from the WAN and consequentially you will be also unable to use your Wireguard VPN when you're not connected to LAN.
 The following shell script will help you to check your internet line and know if you are under CGNAT or NAT2;
 From the home directory of RPI (home/userID/) copy the following command and paste it in the terminal; it will download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/cgnat_check.sh" target="_blank">cgnat_check.sh</a> script to your home directory: